AdobeDocs/id-service.en/help/introduction/match-rates.md

 **Step 2: Load iFrame**

 While the page body is loading, the ID service loads an iFrame called the *`Destination Publishing iFrame`*.
-The [!DNL Destination Publishing iFrame] loads in a domain separate from the parent page.
+The [!UICONTROL Destination Publishing iFrame] loads in a domain separate from the parent page.
 This design helps ensure page performance and improves security because the iFrame:

 * Loads asynchronously in relation to parent page.
-This means the parent page can load independently from the [!DNL Destination Publishing iFrame].
+This means the parent page can load independently from the [!UICONTROL Destination Publishing iFrame].
 Loading the iFrame and loading ID sync pixels from within the iFrame won't affect the parent page or the user experience.
 * Loads as fast as possible.
 If this is too fast, you can load the iFrame after the window load event (not recommended).
 See [idSyncAttachIframeOnWindowLoad](../library/function-vars/idsyncattachiframeonwindowload.md#reference-b86b7112e0814a4c82c4e24c158508f4) for details.
 * Prevents code in the iFrame from gaining access to or affecting the parent page.